tmmytwllms/final_project/deliverables.md

 - K-nearest Neighbor Model
 - Ensemble Random Forest Model

-In addition, the SVM model had to be dropped due to the size of the dataset being too large for the limited resources that is available to us.
-The model was unable to "fit" the dataset, and attempts to scale the data, both in Google Colabs and locally proved unsuccessful.
+In addition, the SVM model had to be dropped due to the size of the dataset being too large for our limited resources.
+The model was unable to "fit" the dataset and attempts to scale the data, both in Google Colabs and locally, proved unsuccessful.

 > - Logistic regression classification report: Click [here](https://github.com/tmmytwllms/final_project/blob/main/Images/random_forest_acc_scores.png)
 > - KNN classification report: Click [here](https://github.com/tmmytwllms/final_project/blob/main/Images/knn_class_report.png)